Home RecipesDessertsSpooky Eye Pies

 Pie Crust Size

-This recipe uses 3.5-inch prepared tarts and all the sizes of crust cuts are for that size.
+This recipe uses 3.5-inch prepared tarts, and all crust cut sizes are for that size.
 If you use a larger size tart pan, you may need to adjust your top crust by enlarging the template with a copier.

 Eye Reflection